CPK Insurance

 Coverage usually depends on the policy mix, but Kansas occupational therapy buyers often look at professional liability for professional errors, negligence, malpractice, and legal defense, plus general liability for bodily injury, property damage, and slip and fall claims.
 Many clinics also review commercial property and workers' compensation based on staffing and location.

 Cost varies by clinic size, services offered, staffing, claims history, property exposure, and whether you need one policy or several.
-In Kansas, the average annual premium range in the data provided is $213 to $851 per month, but actual pricing varies by carrier and coverage choices.
+In Kansas, pricing depends on the carrier and the coverage choices you make.

 Kansas requires workers' compensation for businesses with 1 or more employees, with listed exemptions for sole proprietors, partners, members of LLCs, and agricultural workers.
 Many commercial leases also ask for proof of general liability coverage, so buyers often need documentation ready during leasing or renewal.